Graham: Every black man in America 'feels threatened' when stopped by cops

 SENATE DEMOCRATS RIP GOP POLICE REFORM BILL EVEN BEFORE PLAN UNVEILED

-“Every black man in America apparently feels threatened when they're stopped by the cops," Graham, the chairman of the Senate Judiciary Committee, said in his opening remarks.
+“Tim and I have completely different experiences with the cops," Graham, the chairman of the Senate Judiciary Committee, said in his opening remarks.
+"There is no getting around that.
+It is now time to have an honest conversation about why is that?
+How can it be that if you're a United States senator from South Carolina, and you're black, you get stopped five or six times?
+And you're white, you never get stopped?”

+Graham said he's learned to understand the fright black men have of police and how getting pulled over can be a "traumatic experience."

+“Every black man in America apparently feels threatened when they're stopped by the cops," Graham said.
 "It's not 99 percent.
 It's like 100 percent."

-Graham, R-S.C., compared Scott's run-ins with police in Washington to his experience as a white man.

-"I've never been stopped," Graham said.
+"I've never been stopped," Graham, R-S.C., continued.
 "And when I see a cop behind me, the first thing I think about is 'what did I do wrong and can I talk myself out of this ticket.'
 There's literally no fear.
 And I wouldn't like to live in a country where I'd be afraid to be stopped."

 TRUMP SIGNS POLICE REFORM EXECUTIVE ORDER IN ROSE GARDEN CEREMONY

 Scott is expected to introduce his plan for policing reforms on Wednesday, while Democrats have already introduced their proposals, called the Justice and Policing Act.
-While the proposals differ, Graham expressed optimism that both sides could reach a compromise to address the excessive use of force to prevent more deaths like George Floyd's.
+While the proposals differ, Graham expressed optimism that both sides could reach a compromise to curb excessive use of force and to prevent more deaths like George Floyd's.
 Meanwhile, President Trump Tuesday signed an executive order on police reforms.

+One big difference is that Democrats want to reform qualified immunity that can shield cops from civil lawsuits from police brutality victims.
+The GOP plan is not expected to have qualified immunity reforms because the White House has rejected it, according to a source familiar with the plan.

+But Graham, usually a staunch ally of Trump's, opened the door to considering qualified immunity reforms as a way to hold officers accountable.

 "Hopefully we can all understand that problem and fix it," Graham said.
 "But it is a problem. ...
 Virtually every black man in America feels like if they get stopped by the cop, it's a traumatic experience.”